33j33/Slack-Privacy-Extension/README.md

 ### Chrome

-Coming soon to Chrome Web Store!
+Available in Chrome Web Store: [Slack Privacy Extension](https://chromewebstore.google.com/detail/bbingmciigmeflfjajcckbkkddddndoh)

 For manual installation:
 1. Clone or download the repo zip file.
 Unzip the repo if you downloaded it.